Nick Fortes Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is eighth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in the league.

-- The Braves' 3.48 team ERA ranks seventh across all league pitching staffs.
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.53).

-- Wright (0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Braves, his fifth of the season.
+- Dodd gets the call to start for the Braves, his first this season.

-- The righty last pitched on Thursday against the Miami Marlins, when he tossed three scoreless innings while giving up two hits.

-- In four games this season, the 27-year-old has amassed an ERA of 4.86, with 9.2 strikeouts per nine innings.
-Opponents are batting .254 against him.
+- It's the season debut and his first appearance in more than a year for the 24-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.